LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

       predicates.

    protected inheritance
       All public predicates are inherited as protected.
-No change for protected or private predicates.
+No scope change for protected or private predicates.

    public inheritance
       All inherited predicates maintain their declared scope.

    instance
-      An object that instantiates another object, interpreted as its class.
+      An object that instantiates another object, interpreted as its :term:`class`.

    instantiation
       The process of creating a new class instance.
 In Logtalk, this does